 This course introduces students to the ways in which stimuli from our environments (e.g., a vibration in the air or a chemical molecule) are detected and interpreted by creatures, with a specific focus on humans.
-Course topics will be examined by studying the relevant physiology and neurology and the psychological implications for understanding and behavior.
-Prerequisites: PY100; PY331 or BL151 is recommended.
-Offered variably.
+Course topics will be examined by studying the relevant physiology and neurology, the psychological implications for understanding and behavior, and the philosophical issues which arise from the knowledge that the world may not be as we perceive it.
+Prerequisite is PY-100; PY-331 or BL-151 is recommended but not required.
 Three credits.